vschmidt94/openapi-tui/README.md

 ## Motivation

-I interact with many APIs via their Swagger UIs and I wanted to see if I could create a TUI that would allow me to interact with them in a more efficient way.
+As I interact with many APIs via their Swagger UIs, I wanted a terminal-friendly way to interact with them.
+Also an opportunity to learn more about the OpenAPI specification.